 Nora develops and manages departmental outreach and communication strategies for the University Chaplaincy to establish lively engagement with undergraduates, graduate students, staff, faculty, and local organizations.
 She is charged with overseeing the signature events of the University Chaplaincy, and she supervises the incredible student staff team who work with the office.

-Nora is a proud and grateful sister, daughter, cousin, niece, friend, and godmother.
-She most enjoys sharing meals, and training her enormous, friendly dog, Samson.
+Nora is a proud and grateful sister, daughter, cousin, niece, neighbor, friend, and godmother.
+She most enjoys sharing meals, and walking her enormous, friendly dog, Samson.